Orkhon inscriptions

 The Orkhon inscriptions are bilingual texts in Middle Chinese and Old Turkic, the latter written in the Old Turkic alphabet, carved into two memorial steles erected in the early 8th century by the Göktürks in the Orkhon Valley in what is modern-day Mongolia.
 They were created in honor of two Turkic princes, Kul Tigin and his brother Bilge Qaghan.

 The inscriptions relate in both languages the legendary origins of the Turks, the golden age of their history, their subjugation by the Tang dynasty, and their liberation by Ilterish Qaghan.
 According to one source, the inscriptions contain "rhythmic and parallelistic passages" which resemble that of epics.

 Name

 Orkhon can also be transcribed as Orhun.
 Orkhon valley is where monuments were found and named after.
 They are also called Kul Tigin steles and Bilge Qaghan inscriptions.

-Inscriptions together also known as The Khöshöö Tsaidam Turkic memorial complex (also spelled Khoshoo Tsaidam, Koshu-Tsaidam or Höshöö Caidam), which comes from Khoshoo Tsaidam archaeological site where the mouments were found.
+Inscriptions together also known as the Khöshöö Tsaidam Turkic memorial complex (also spelled Kocho-Tsaidam, Khoshoo Tsaidam, Koshu-Tsaidam or Höshöö Caidam), which comes from Khoshoo Tsaidam archaeological site where the monuments were found.

-Kul Tigin (684–731; 闕特勤碑 (阙特勤碑, Què tèqín bēi)) is one of the two brothers to whom the monument was dedicated.
+Kul Tigin (684–731; 闕特勤 (阙特勤, Què tèqín)) is one of the two brothers to whom the monument was dedicated.